dantman/elite-vr-cockpit/Assets/Documentation/GETTING-STARTED.md

 ![Main Menu Buttons](Images/ScreenshotMainMenuItems.png)

-## 5. Set your first bindings
+## 5. Test it out!
-First we're going to learn to navigate the menu system and start setting our custom bindings.
+**Do this in a training mission, rather than the live game**.
+Training missions have lots of options for different vehicle types and reduce the risk of having to rebuy your ship :)

+### --- Test Edit Mode
+Edit mode unlocks all of the holographic objects, so they can be repositioned inside VR.

+1. Reach out at click the `Padlock` button on the Meta panel in front of you.
+2. When you see the icon change to unlocked, you can reposition any element on the screen
+3. Use the grab control on your VR controller to grasp the meta panel and move it.
+We recommend placing the meta panel down and to the right of your joystick, at arm's length.
+This way, it won't obstruct your view of the cockpit or any panels, but it's always in a consistent position.
+4. Reposition your joystick and throttle (each represented by a holographic line) to a comfortable position.
+5. Click the `Padlock` again to deactivate edit mode (notice the icon changes)

+### --- Test Menu Mode ---
-1. Reach out and click (usually trigger) on the ESC holographic button.
+1. Reach out and click (usually trigger) on the `ESC` holographic button.
 The game's escape menu should open.
 2. Once it's open, you'll notice you can't move around the menus with your controllers. *You need to enable menu mode first*.
-Do so now by clicking "Menu" underneath the padlock.
+Do so now by clicking `Menu` underneath the padlock.
+Notice that the icon will change within ~1 second after you click it.

       #### **Menu Mode**
       In menu mode *all the other controls are disabled and your controller's buttons are just used to navigate the menu*: